 The CCTV camera footage showed there was only smoke in the engine room (not an actual fire).
 No injuries were reported.
 The ship didn’t lose power, and its propulsion was not affected.
 All passenger services and all systems remained operational and fully functional.

-The accident occurred at ~1:15 am (Sept 17), while the ship was en-route from Grand Turk to Bahamas on a 7-day Caribbean cruise (itinerary Sept 13-20) roundtrip from homeport Baltimore MD with call ports Grand Turk, Half Moon Cay (Bahamas private island, Sept 17) and Freeport Bahamas.
+The accident occurred at ~1:15 am (Sept 17), while the ship was en route from Grand Turk to the Bahamas on a 7-day Caribbean cruise (itinerary Sept 13-20) roundtrip from homeport Baltimore MD with call ports Grand Turk, Half Moon Cay (Bahamas private island, Sept 17) and Freeport Bahamas.
 The itinerary remained as scheduled.

 |06 July 2015||Coast Guard Medevacs|